georgetomzaridis/nextgen-innovation-platform-iee-ihu/README.md

 - Team Admins can invite others to be members
 - Data Exchange / Cross-Check (Student Information) by communicate with the apps.iee.ihu.gr API

-More Features coming soon!
-* Current Version: v0.0.1-prebuild
+More Features coming soon / Current Version: v0.0.1-prebuild

 ## Project Images